 Tropical agroforestry projects typically combine forestry activities (timber, industrial tree crops or fruit trees) with cattle, staple food crops or cash crops.
 The combination of both yearly revenue streams and long-term profitability allows projects to achieve profitability sooner and in a more sustainable manner.

-Moringa’s agroforestry projects create economic benefits for investors and local communities while contributing to building environmental and social resilience of land-use.
+Moringa’s agroforestry projects create economic benefits for investors and local communities while contributing to building resilient landscapes.
 Specifically, the combination of trees and other woody plants with agricultural crops or animal husbandry contributes to: